NYC report sounds alarm on ‘last-mile’ delivery hazards: Crashes, injuries and pollution

 New Yorkers are buying more online, resulting in crowded streets, increased traffic crashes, and air quality issues, according to a new report published by the NYC Comptroller’s office.
 The report suggests that these issues can be addressed through specific city regulations and oversight on how deliveries are made during their last leg of travel.

-NYC Comptroller Brad Lander’s deep-dive into NYC’s last-mile delivery routes, dubbed Fast Shipping, Slow Justice, found that neighborhoods with last-mile facilities saw a 78% increase in injury-causing crashes.
-Injuries within a half-mile radius increased by an average of 16%.
+NYC Comptroller Brad Lander’s deep-dive into NYC’s last-mile delivery routes, dubbed Fast Shipping, Slow Justice, found that after last-mile delivery facilities opened, 78% of nearby areas saw more injury-causing crashes, with injuries within a half-mile radius rising by an average of 16%.

 Last-mile facilities are warehouses that companies such as Amazon and FedEx, use for sorting and dispatching packages to their final destinations.
 Delivery workers often use trucks, e-bikes that can hold cargo and hand carts to get their packages to customers in NYC.